Alfiandi21/Data-Analysis/README.md

-# Data-Analysis
+# Dashboard
-#Dashboard

-This is a simple dashboard visualizing the air quality from 2013-2017 at Nongzhanguan station.
+This is a dashboard visualizing the air quality at Shinyu station.

-#Step to Run Dashboard
+# Step to Run Dashboard
 packages: pip install -r requirements.txt
 Run the dashboard with: streamlit run dashboard.py

-#URL
+# URL
 proyekakhir-askasalsabila.streamlit.app